omtorano/integrateMO/README.md

 Including the RRBS_feature_map option will include associated genes in .csv output with feature names.
 If RRBS M-values were formatted with the formatRRBS package, the path to the Unique_Features_to_Genes.csv file should be the input for this parameter.
 If RRBS M-values were not formatted with the formatRRBS package, the input for this parameter must be a .csv of methylation feature loci and associated genes.
-The format of this spreadsheet must have chromosome locations in a column labeled "chrom", location along the chromosome in a column labeled "loc", and a column of associated genes as the fourth column of the spreadsheet. **this can be improved in v2**
+The format of this spreadsheet must have chromosome locations in a column labeled "chrom", location along the chromosome in a column labeled "loc", and a column of associated genes as the fourth column of the spreadsheet.

 If formatRRBS was used, "association" of methylation loci and genes is defined as a methylation location falling within the defined base pair window of a given gene.
 Default parameters for formatRRBS define this window as 1000bp, so a methylation location is associted with a gene if its location falls within 1000bp upstream, within the gene body, or within 1000bp downstream of the gene.